JaDetGodtDu/nodejs_exam/readme.md

 - Expand User database object, to accomodate a leaderboard for all users and to have a list of past pets and how long they lived. (half done)

-- Set up admin system in frontend
+- Set up admin system in frontend (DONE)

 - Set up rate limiting.